alinex/node-database/README.md

 The configuration for the connection is done in the `database` section of the configuration used via [Config](http://alinex.github.io/node-config).

+### SQL Access

+Instead of using the connection directly you may use the higher methods:

+- `list()` - get an array of record objects
+- `record()` - get one record as object
+- `value()` - get the value of the first field
+- `column()` - get an array of values from the first column
+- `exec()` - update/insert or other execution statements

-To query the database you may also use one of the higher methods:
+With this methods you can also use one of the higher SQL Builders:

 - using placeholder for variables
 - definition as object structure